History & Staff

 Bob Moulden, Funeral Assistant

 Bob Moulden was born in Jacksonville, Florida and has been a resident of Eustis since 1981.
-After graduating from Lakeland Senior High School, he enlisted and is a U.S. Navy Veteran.
+After graduating from Lakeland Senior High School and Santa Fe Community College, he enlisted and is a U.S. Navy Veteran.
 Bob is a retired Business Owner.
 He and his wife, Glenda have 2 sons and 6 grandchildren.
 He joined the Harden/Pauli Staff in 2010.
 He is a Funeral Assistant

 Luverne Monroe Turner, Funeral Assistant